-4. Hotels in the Dominican Republic and Cuba
+4. Hotels: Dominican Republic VS Cuba

 In the Dominican Republic there are mostly expensive 4* and 5* hotels, many of them operate on an “all inclusive” basis.
 The hotel beaches are well maintained, there are sun loungers and sun loungers.
 In general, the level of service is higher than in Cuba, but lower than in Europe or neighboring Mexico.
 The disadvantage of many tourists is the sluggishness of the staff.
 This is the mentality of the local population – they are never in a hurry.

 There are many Spanish hotel chains in Cuba with quality services.
 Basically, these are 2* and 3* hotels, 4* and 5* so far a little.
 The hotel beaches are equipped with sun loungers and umbrellas.
 The all-inclusive system is widespread in Varadero hotels.
 Pros: inexpensive vacation, pleasant and friendly Cubans.
 Cons: hotel service is still developing and requires investment, and shopping in Cuba is almost completely absent as a concept.

 When planning a family vacation in the Dominican Republic, you should give preference to 4-5* hotels in Punta Cana.
 Many of them have rooms with children’s furniture, their own water parks, playgrounds, animators, mini-clubs and a children’s menu in restaurants.

 The Cuban resorts of Varadero, Holguín and Santiago de Cuba also have hotels for families.
 The cost of living in them is lower than in the Dominican ones.
 However, there are more options to diversify children’s beach activities.